moreshwarp/Full-Stack-JavaScript-Developer/cled7jr0r00000ajtbp6s1th2.md

 When we say **Synchronous Single threaded** that means JavaScript can execute single command at a time and that too in a specific order.

-<mark>This means it can go to the other line only when its previous line is executed.</mark>

-And JavaScript is not possible without this beautiful execution context at all.
+<mark>This means it can go to the other line only when its previous line is executed</mark>, and JavaScript is not possible without this beautiful execution context at all.